4site-interactive-studios/4site-wordpress-promotions-examples/FWW/fww-test-guide.md

 Before you start, confirm:

 - **What is the Control/Variation A?**
-  Example: The existing multi step donation lightbox.
+  Example: FWW is testing One-Col vs Multistep.
+  Variation A would be one-col, since it has been used before, can be referred to as Control as well

 - **What is the Test Variant/Variation B?**
-  Example: The existing multi step donation lightbox.
+  Example: The multistep donation lightbox.

 - **What should Ad Blocker users see?**
-  In most cases, we recommend giving them **the Control experience**, but tracked separately so the data does not interfere with the test.
+  In most cases, we recommend giving them **the Control experience**, but important to create a seperate donation form so the data does not interfere with the test.

 Have those decisions made before you build anything.